 Any team will go through developmental phases starting from the first day the team members spend together.
 If these phases are navigated successfully, they can help team members build a high level of trust which enables the team to achieve a high performance level.
-The leader of a team has an important role to play throughout the phases to help the team achieve their goals in the most effective and efficient manner.
+The leader of a team has an important role to play throughout the phases of team development to help the team achieve their goals in the most effective and efficient .

-Measuring the progress of a team’s efforts is typically simply a case of setting and measuring KPIs (Key Performance Indicators) on a regular basis.
-These are typically set around costs, time to completion, quality of the product etc.
+Setting out to measure the progress of a team’s efforts is simply about communicating and then monitoring KPIs (Key Performance Indicators) on a regular basis.
+KPIs are typically set around costs, time to completion, quality of the product etc.

 Measuring the cohesion between team members and how well the team is functioning is not that simple.
 Every team member most likely has his or her own opinion of how well the team is functioning and where improvements may be needed.
 Team members also would have opinions about whose “fault” it may be that things are not better.
 The question is often whether it is a lack of knowledge, a lack of motivation or actually interpersonal conflicts and distrust which is contributing the most to dysfunctions.

-The Team Effectiveness Snapshot is a great way for leaders to take a quick look at how each of the team members see the team at that moment in time and identify where discussions may be needed to clarify or remove impressions that could hamper team functioning.
+Using this short team effectiveness check, is a great way for leaders to take a quick look at how each of the team members see the team at that moment in time and identify where discussions may be needed to clarify or remove issues that may be hampering team functioning.

 The purpose of this quick survey is to gather input from the team on their own perspectives.
 Remember that a perspective is just how one person sees things at that moment in time.
 It does not mean that the perspective of one person holds true for the rest of the team.
 It is important though that you understand whether one or more team members are not feeling included, engaged or unable to contribute based on a lack of internal alignment with other team members on goals etc

-I suggest you, as the team leader, ask your team members to fill this out maybe once a month – more often if you are going through a difficult phase as a team and you are concerned about how well things are going for each team member.
+As the team leader or team coach, ask your team members to fill this out maybe once a month – more often if you are going through a difficult phase as a team and you are concerned about how well things are going for each team member.
 I would not do this more than once per week.